75th/parallaxative/readme.md

 The classes are *kind of* documented in the module file; friendlier documentation here is on my TODO list.

 `/demo/demo.js` has very basic examples of how to use `ScrollAnimation` and `ParallaxAnimation`.

-Again, the API is super ugly; see the [issue queue](https://github.com/75th/parallaxative/issues) to get an idea of the improvements I want to make.
+See the [issue queue](https://github.com/75th/parallaxative/issues) to get an idea of the improvements I want to make.

 ### Development and demo

-`npm install`, as always.
-Then `npm run build` to compile changes, or `npm run demo` to launch the demo page.
+~~`npm install`, as always.
+Then `npm run build` to compile changes, or `npm run demo` to launch the demo page.~~

+Bundling and demo preview are now handled by [CodeKit](https://codekitapp.com/) (version 3.8 or higher).
+Webpack and all other JavaScript-based build tools are abominations whose primary benefit is providing security vulnerabilities for GitHub to detect and pester you about.

 ## Included classes